 It is hard to choose just which of the East Coast Wine Region to include which is why we included them all.
 Whether you spend a day or two hopping from one cellar door to the next or stop by a few as you continue your road trip, the choice is up to you.

-If you are looking for something a bit more full bodied, check out Craigie Knowe.
-Here you will find your standard chardonnay and pinot nior, but these guys also have a cracking Cabernet in their line up.
+If you are looking for something a bit more full-bodied, check out Craigie Knowe.
+Here you will find your standard chardonnay and pinot noir, but these guys also have a cracking Cabernet in their lineup.

 Tongola Cheese in Copping

 The Tongola Cheese company is technically not part of the Great Eastern Drive, but you will drive past if you are finishing or beginning your adventure in Hobart.